N4321D/Variational-Autoencoder-Demo/README.md

 But if you want to run it locally (recommended) you can download the notebook here from the repository.

 ### Docker container
-To setup the right environment I recommend to use this container that we built if you have an NVIDIA GPU:
+To setup the right environment I recommend to use this container that we built if you use CUDA:
 [**Docker Hub**](https://hub.docker.com/repository/docker/n4321d/rapids-keras-torch-tf/general)

 ### Create you own enviroment
 If you feel uncomfortable running random containers, or if you don’t have an NVIDIA GPU, you can easily create your own environment.
 These are the key packages you need:
 ```
 keras == 3.4.1
 tensorflow == 2.16.2